netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspeckafka">kafka</a></b></td>
         <td>object</td>
         <td>
           kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
-Available when the "spec.deploymentType" is "KAFKA".<br/>
+Available when the "spec.deploymentModel" is "KAFKA".<br/>
         </td>
         <td>false</td>
       </tr><tr>